change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 Here we can see that we've ordered the columns alphabetically.

-If we want to instead order the `DataFrame` based on the value in a particular column or row we instead use `sort_values()`.
+If we want to order the `DataFrame` based on the value in a particular column or row we instead use `sort_values()`.
 We can again use the pressure i.e. 'press dbar' column as an example and sort the rows by greatest to smallest pressure value.

 <div class="alert alert-secondary" role="alert" markdown="1">